 Stephanie Johnson (2005) won the 2009 Many Voices Project award from New Rivers Press.
 They published her debut poetry collection, Kinesthesia, in 2010.

 Suzanne Rivecca (2005) was a Wallace Stegner Fellow at Stanford University and Radcliffe Institute Fellow.
 Her debut collection of short stories, Death is Not an Option, was published by WW Norton in 2010.
 She received a 2011-2012 Rome Prize in Literature and was a finalist for the Story Prize.
 Her work will appear in Best American Short Stories 2013.

-Amy Shearn 's (2005) debut novel, How Far is the Ocean from Here?, was published by Shaye Areheart/Random House in 2008. http://www.amyshearn.com/ Her second novel, titled The Mermaid of Brooklyn, will be published by Touchstone in 2013.
+Amy Shearn 's (2005) debut novel, How Far is the Ocean from Here?, was published by Shaye Areheart/Random House in 2008.
+Her second novel, titled The Mermaid of Brooklyn, was published by Touchstone in 2013, and has been chosen by Target for their Emerging Authors set, and by Hudson News airport booksellers for its Summer Reading Program.
 Shearn writes a popular parenting blog, Household Words.

 Steve Pacheco (2004) is one of four poets featured in Shedding Skins: Four Sioux Poets (Michigan State University Press, 2008).